-- A means of refrigeration complying with the "Strive for Five" of the National Vaccine Storage Guidelines or equivalent minimum standards, with refrigeration of medicines totally separate from any refrigerator used for foodstuffs; - Professionally calibrated metric weighing and measuring equipment possessing capacities and precision suitable for the compounding, dispensing and sale of drugs and medicines, and which has operating instructions, including the minimum weighable mass, prominently displayed and which are stored in such a way that their accuracy is not compromised.
-The Authority recommends the use of digital scales able to weigh in increments of 0.01g.
-Professional calibration of weighing and measuring equipment should be undertaken every two years.
+- A means of refrigeration complying with the "Strive for Five" of the National Vaccine Storage Guidelines or equivalent minimum standards, with refrigeration of medicines totally separate from any refrigerator used for foodstuffs. - Contingency equipment in the event of a cold chain breach (ice blocks, cooler/eski and minimum/maximum thermometer AND/OR UPS for refrigerator power supply). - Professionally calibrated metric weighing and measuring equipment possessing capacities and precision suitable for the compounding, dispensing and sale of drugs and medicines, and which has operating instructions, including the minimum weighable mass, prominently displayed and which are stored in such a way that their accuracy is not compromised.
+The Authority recommends the use of

-- Appropriate compounding and blending equipment for powders, liquids and pastes; - Vessels suitable for storage and supply of commonly used pharmaceutical preparations, liquids, and powders; - A range of equipment appropriate to specialty practice needs sufficient to comply with standards relevant to that specialty. - There are adequate facilities for heating required for dispensing and compounding drugs and medicines.
+- digital scales able to weigh in increments of 0.01g.
+Professional calibration of weighing and measuring equipment should be undertaken annually. - Appropriate compounding and blending equipment for powders, liquids and pastes. - Vessels suitable for storage and supply of commonly used pharmaceutical preparations, liquids, and powders. - A range of equipment appropriate to specialty practice needs sufficient to comply with standards relevant to that specialty. - Adequate facilities for heating required for dispensing and compounding drugs and medicines.
 Microwave ovens must not be used for dispensing or compounding purposes.